Bedrock-OSS/bedrock-wiki/docs/items/item-format-history.md

 -   Added `minecraft:swing_duration`
     -    Determines the duration, in seconds, of the player's swing animation when mining, attacking or using the item.
+-   Updated `minecraft:use_modifiers`
+    -    Added `emit_vibrations` parameter which determins whether the item emits vibrations when it starts and stops being used.

 ## 1.21.110